joshmzamora/OSC-Bridge/README.md

 ## API

 __This API is NOT available in the browser!
-It is only available when run within the OSC Bridge application.__
+It is only available within the OSC Bridge application context.__

 ### Sending OSC